 "We have a bright future...we appreciate what you're doing today to support renewable energy," he said before the ride began.

-On Thursday, the Ocean City Council unanimously approved a resolution which urges B.L.
+On Thursday, the a resolution which urges B.L.
 England to comply with federal pollution standards.
 The Sierra Club will be heading to Trenton on Tuesday to urge Governor Chris Christie to enforce the Clean Energy Act and not to allow B.L.
 England to be given an extension with regard to meeting federal standards.

 For more information of the Sierra Club's Beyond Coal campaign, see their Beyond Coal website.